CypherCryptoLabs/Cypher/README.md

 }
 ```

-If you are familier with the IP protocol, you will realize the IP-Addresses are local Addresses, which is a problem if you want to contribute to a global network.
+If you are familiar with the IP protocol, you will realize the IP-Addresses are local Addresses, which is a problem if you want to contribute to a global network.
 The "host" field needs to have your IP-Address as value.
 The "port" field can be anything you want as long as it is inside the TCP port range, and not already used by some other service.
 The "stableNode" and "stableNodePort" fields are the IP-Address and TCP port for a Node you trust.
 If you dont trust any specific Node, enter the values of the Node run by Cypher, you can find the information on [cyphercrypto.io](https://cyphercrypto.io/stable-node).

 ### Setting up the Docker container
 After changing the config.json file, run the following command to build a Docker Image: